 General business license

-Your city or county will probably require a general business license or permit for any business – including a short-term rental.
+Your city or county requires a general business license or permit for any business – including a short-term rental.
+Be sure to register your business with your local government.

 Short-term rental license

 Given the legal restrictions listed above, it’s more than likely you will need a license or permit for short-term renting.
-Typically, your application will ensure your property meets property health and safety requirements, it’s compliant with zoning restrictions and that neighboring properties have received notification.
+Typically, your application will ensure your vacation rental meets property health and safety requirements, it’s compliant with zoning restrictions and that neighboring properties have received a notification.

 Taxes are an inevitable part of running any business.
 In many cases, besides income and self-employment taxes, local governments will establish a short-term rental tax.
-This may take the name of lodging or hotel tax.
+Just like hotels, this may take the name of lodging or hotel tax.

 What to take away